ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

 - Description: Returns results for searches in the language that was not selected.
 - Preconditions:
-  - The search term "fichte" has been typed into the search field.
+  - Language English has been selected
 - Test Steps:
   1. Navigate to the map page.
   2. Select a map.